 A bevel cut is one that is at an angle vertically.
-Bevel cuts can be used to cut a miter in relatively wide and thin material.
+Bevel cuts can be used to miter relatively wide and thin material.
 Bevel cuts can be used in combination with a miter cut to form a compound angle.
 Compound angle cuts are often used in crown moldings, picture frames and similar trim materials.